May 21, 2026

 If these aren't an option, consider:

-You may consider applying with a cosigner who does have stable income if this is your situation.
+You may consider applying with a co-signer who does have a stable income if this is your situation.
 Their income and respectable credit score may be enough to push your loan application through.

 Several lenders may be able to assist you with a debt consolidation loan.
 With poor credit, you can't be too choosy — but that doesn't mean you should neglect to compare rates.
 Shop around a bit to see all your available options.